 I would love to travel back and just step foot into one of these medieval distilling rooms — think of the medicinals, recipes, and lore passed down from generation to generation, all housed in one well-organized room.
 I like to think of herbs hanging from the rafters, intriguing, hand-made bottles and jars holding remedies long lost and forgotten.

 Intrigued yet?
 I sure am!!!
 I figure everyone who has any intention of making his or her own remedies should probably have a stillroom of his or her own.
 Don’t have an extra, conveniently empty room off your kitchen?
-No worries, Your stillroom can be a designated cupboard, a set of shelves, or even an outdoor building (when I lived in Maine, mine was in the old ice house on the property).
-Really, the only thing you need are herbs, supplies, and recipes, all housed in one convenient location.
+No worries, Your stillroom can be a designated cupboard, a set of shelves, or even an outdoor building really, the only thing you need are herbs, supplies, and recipes, all housed in one convenient location.

 Begin with a bit of research and observation; what herbs do you use or buy on a regular basis?
 For me, that’s got to be chamomile, echinacea, a variety of mints, rose petals, rose hips, elderberries, nettles, turmeric, and marshmallow root.
 So, first, I cleared an old bookshelf and placed it against an empty wall.
 Then, I grew and dried those herbs, or ordered in bulk if I needed them right away.
 If you don’t have space to grow that quantity of herbs, ordering in bulk is a great, affordable alternative.